elifaltundag/blackjack/README.md

 ## Further Improvements
+* Eliminate players list in the functions module
 * How can a dictionary be useful for this program?
 * Add all the moves
 * Post the project on a blog